4 Micro-Finance-Habits To Transform Your Financial Future

 If it isn’t broke, it doesn’t need fixing.

-What tends to happen though is that you make a habit of convincing yourself you need something.
+What tends to happen though is that you make a micro-habit of convincing yourself you need something.
 You need a new bike to finally start cycling, you need a new laptop to finally start writing, you need a new coffee machine to finally start drinking espressos.

 The reality though is the opposite.